 - FEMA: Evacuation and Shelter-in-Place

 Although hurricane season can affect travel bookings, don’t let that deter you from safely traveling through the region during these months.
-The risk of storms can be nerve-wracking, but with proper preparation, even the possibility of danger can’t beat out a beautiful (and cost-effective) vacation to Pensacola Beach or another stunning stop along the Atlantic ocean.
+The risk of storms like hurricanes or tornadoes can be nerve-wracking, but with proper preparation, even the possibility of danger can’t beat out a beautiful (and cost-effective) vacation to Pensacola Beach or another stunning stop along the Atlantic ocean.